Fire Permits under the

 Extract from The Forest and Prairie Protection Act of Alberta Regulations Part 1

-Every person who sets a fire under authority of a permit shall:
+Every person who sets a fire under the authority of a permit shall:

 keep the permit at the site of the fire,